winton/acts_as_archive/README.markdown

 What if my schema changes?
 --------------------------

-Any new migrations on your table are automatically applied to the archive table.
+New migrations are automatically applied to the archive table.

 Query the archive
 -----------------